Counos X (CCXX) Price Hits $0.11 on Exchanges

-Counos X (CCXX) traded down 0.1% against the US dollar during the 1-day period ending at 8:00 AM Eastern on February 18th.
-Counos X has a market capitalization of $1.97 million and approximately $2,266.76 worth of Counos X was traded on exchanges in the last day.
-One Counos X coin can now be bought for about $0.11 or 0.00000213 BTC on cryptocurrency exchanges.
-In the last week, Counos X has traded 0.1% lower against the US dollar.
+Counos X (CCXX) traded up 0% against the dollar during the 24 hour period ending at 12:00 PM Eastern on February 18th.
+During the last week, Counos X has traded up 0.1% against the dollar.
+One Counos X coin can now be bought for approximately $0.11 or 0.00000212 BTC on major cryptocurrency exchanges.
+Counos X has a market capitalization of $1.97 million and $2,266.76 worth of Counos X was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.